Estonian National Symphony Orchestra: History

 Olari Elts is the current music director.
 Neeme Järvi, the orchestra's longest-serving music director, is Honorary Artistic Director for Life; the Artistic Adviser is Paavo Järvi.

 The orchestra has toured across Europe, East Asia, and North America.
 In 2018, when Estonia celebrated the 100th anniversary of its independence, the ENSO was deeply involved in the anniversary programme both in Estonia and internationally.
 Estonia's first oratorio, Jonah’s Mission by Rudolf Tobias, was performed at the Konzerthaus Berlin, conducted by Neeme Järvi.
 Performances were also given at the Sibelius Festival in Lahti and the Baltic Symphony Festival in Riga.
 Furthermore, the ENSO's musicians gave 100 concerts in one week all over Estonia.

 In addition to their live performances, the orchestra has been the recipient of several prizes including a Grammy Award (conductor Paavo Järvi).
-The orchestra has recorded extensively for as Chandos, BIS, Onyx, Alba Records, Harmonia Mundi, and Melodiya.
+The orchestra has recorded extensively for labels such as Chandos, BIS, Onyx, Alba Records, Harmonia Mundi, and Melodiya.
 In 2018, Gramophone awarded Neeme Järvi its Lifetime Achievement Award, which resulted in the ENSO performing at the Gramophone Classical Music Awards Gala.
 In addition to local radio and television channels, the ENSO's concerts have been broadcast by Mezzo, medici.tv, and the EBU.

 The orchestra has premiered symphonic works by almost every major Estonian composer including Arvo Pärt, Erkki-Sven Tüür, Tõnu Kõrvits, and Eduard Tubin.

+In 2025, the orchestra collaborated with Brazilian composer Maycon Ananias and American singer-songwriter Jesse Harris for the latter's album If You Believed In Me.